donschia/FetchXmlDetailsList/README.md

 ---
 ![Alt text](images/ContractSubgrid.png)

 This solution was created to meet some recent challenges.
-Specifically I have fairly complex data model that varies based on some data points.
+Specifically, I have fairly complex data model that varies based on some data points.
 I am able to create multiple subgrids and switch between via simple form JavaScript.
-Another challange was when Microsoft removed the Contract entity making it longer possible to view in the modern UI.
+Another challenge was when Microsoft removed the Contract entity making it longer possible to view in the modern UI.
 So until we are able to migrate all of the data (and the super complex data models) to a new entity, we need to be able to navigate to Contract records.
-This solution allow us to render links to Contracts using the classic web interface.
+This solution allows us to render links to Contracts using the classic web interface.

 I had searched in vain for a similar FetchXml driven subgrid control so this seemed like a good enough reason to roll up the sleeves and try my hand at a PCF control.
-It's far from perfect and uses some hacks, but it does solve some real issues fopr us in the meantime.
+It's far from perfect and uses some hacks, but it does solve some real issues for us in the meantime.

 ## Features
 - Dynamic queries can be more complex than model driven apps views allow, for example with many more linked entities.
-You can even include links to entities that are no longer available in the new user interface (i.e. Contract).
+You can even include links to entities that are no longer available in the new user interface (i.e., Contract).
 - Uses [FluentUI DetailsList]( https://developer.microsoft.com/en-us/fluentui#/controls/web/detailslist) with a familiar look and feel - similar to model-driven read-only subgrid, supporting basic sorting and resizing of columns.
 - Double clicking a row navigates to the base record and supports navigation to linked entities.
-- Customization options for each column include date formatting, toggleable entity linking, absolute urls, relative urls, and so on.
+- Customization options for each column include date formatting, toggleable entity linking, absolute URLs, relative URLs, and so on.
 - Debug mode shows all data returned from FetchXml query for building the column layout.
 - Uses Placeholder to filter by a record id.
 This defaults to the current record.
 But this can be overridden with another lookup on the current form.
 - Quick rendering, even for larger datasets.